Articles on: Animal Care

 Chicken Broilers (Meat Birds) and Egg Layers:

 Pasture Raised: Our Broiler Chickens are raised only during the warm summer months and are moved onto fresh pasture every day.
-Our laying hens are truly free ranged and moved about every 2 days in portable chicken coops we call “schooners” during the warmer months when forage is growing in Michigan.
+Our laying hens are truly free range.
+They are moved in portable chicken coops we call “schooners” during the warmer months when forage is growing in Michigan.
 During the colder winter months, we use a deep bedding system and roll out hay for our layers to forage through.

 No-GMOS: Our poultry are fed a non-GMO grain that contains soy and corn.